OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:31

-And He will send His angels with a loud trumpet call, and they will gather His elect from the four winds, from one end of the heavens to the other.
+And He will send His angels with a loud trumpet call, and they will gather His chosen ones from the four winds, from one end of the heavens to the other.

 ---